Qiskit/rustworkx/CONTRIBUTING.md

 #### Updating documentation dependencies

-The documentation worfklow is currently our step with the most dependencies.
+The documentation workflow is currently our step with the most dependencies.
 Even though `rustworkx` currently has very few Python dependencies, our documentation depends on `sphinx` and many others.
 Therefore, `uv.lock` file contains a frozen list of what can be used for the workflow.